ehsprogramming/Edgemont-Programming-Club-Projects/README.md

 # Edgemont-Programming-Club-Projects
-A compilation of all the projects I have taught as head of the Edgemont Programming Club
+A compilation of all the projects I have taught as part of the Edgemont Programming Club